Behind the Scenes

 - Anna Edgington

 - Michael Christian Durant

 - Jon Hughes

-We have been lucky enough to consult with Dr Clive Tolley on Early Medieval languages and hope to work with him to create larger scale future events and publications.
+We have been lucky enough to consult with Dr Clive Tolley on the pronunciation of Old, Middle and Early Modern English.

 We are hugely grateful to Thomas Green for his support in setting up our first website.